FLEDGE RTB origin trial

 15. The browser runs an auction with the eligible interest group bids.
 The top-ranked contextual bid participates in the in-browser auction.

-17. If an interest group ad wins, Google’s publisher tag renders the ad in a Fenced Frame.
+17. If an interest group ad wins, Google's publisher tag renders the ad in an iframe.

 Serving flow details